GAtemROU/Classifying-Heatmaps-with-CNN/README.md

 ## Evaluation
 To evaluate models better, cross validation was implemented.
 After training, the model was tested on 4 unseen participants.
-Then, the model was trained from scratch with a different set of test
+Then, the model was trained from scratch with a different set of test participants.
+The process is repeated untill each participant have been to the test set ones.

+## Performance
+The evaluation mentioned above results in the average f1 score of **0.88**, which that the CNN reaches about the same performance as the logisitc regression in the original study.

 ## Future work